ai-cfia/membrane-backend/README.md

 ---

-You can now interact with both the main Quart application and the client simulator to validate the entire authentication flow.
+You can now interact with both the main Flask application and the client simulator to validate the entire authentication flow.

 ### Setting Up the App